Zuehlke/poinz/DEPLOYMENT.md

-PoinZ is currently deployed on a free-tier EC2 instance for testing purposes.
+PoinZ is currently deployed on a free-tier EC2 instance for testing purposes. (no docker!)

 A more suitable deployment might be needed in the future.